-Once the direct debit is set up, various information can be amended before it is completed:
+Once a direct debit is created, certain information can be amended before it is finalized:

 Amending direct debit data

 In the event of a setup error, a merchant can amend or cancel direct debits if their status is “complete” or “retry” via:

 - the REST API integrated into the CRM tool

 - a file amending the date (for direct debit plans only)